XRBootcamp/InteractionSDK/README.md

 2. Clone the repository, or just download it as a zip file.
 If you want to clone and start learning about source control tools, we recommend starting out with Github Desktop, which also has direct integration with Github.com. <a href="https://desktop.github.com/"><strong>Github Desktop download. »</strong></a>
 3. Open your downloaded/cloned Unity project using Unity Hub.
+4. Open the first demo scene of the Interactions SDK, in Assets > Oculus > Interaction > Samles > Scenes > "Basic Grab"
 <p align="right">(<a href="#top">back to top</a>)</p>